RV Air Conditioner Basics: Your Top Questions Answered

 • Park in the shade.
 This also reduces how hard your air conditioner needs to work by limiting your RV’s exposure to direct sunlight.

-How to Clean an RV Air Conditioner
+How To Clean an RV Air Conditioner

-How to Clean an RV Air Conditioner Filter
+How To Clean an RV Air Conditioner Filter

 Inspecting and cleaning your air filter should be done every 3-4 months.
 To clean the filter, either rinse with water and allow it to dry completely or vacuum out loose debris before rinsing and drying.